Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - Fixed Amalia of Oldenburg being a transgender icon :sadge:
 - balkfm_croatia.300 will no longer try to add a journal that already exists
 - Added scope assertions to the options in balkfm_romania.004/5
-- Several small localization mistakes
 - Fixed several issues with the Black Mountain buttons should MON get obliterated early
 - Political movements will no longer contribute negative progress to Ottoman identities
 - Fixed on_action issue that could cause modifier_balkfm_yugoslavist_separatism to be applied multiple times
 - Added handling for head-taking modifiers in the event MON or TUR are dead
 - Added effect to replace Turkish homelands with Ottoman homelands in the "Ottoman Motherland" event
+- Added Kosovo to Greek Heartlands and Byzantine Empire georegions
+- Fixed incorrect variable scope for je_grefm_the_dedilomeni_principle progress bar
+- Several small localization mistakes

 --Update 4.0.8--